Center for Quantum Spintronics (QuSpin)

 QuSpin researchers have published a new paper in Nature.
 The work has been done together with researchers in Norway, Germany and the Netherlands.

 QuSpin would like to congratulate our PhD candidate Eirik Løhaugen Fjærbu with having submitted his thesis, and completed his PhD defense.
 The title of the thesis is Quantum Phenomena at Magnetic Insulator-Normal Metal Interfaces.
 We wish him good luck in his new position as a researcher at the Norwegiand Defence Research Establishment (FFI).

-We have invited twenty speakers to our annual workshop.
+We invited twenty speakers to our annual workshop.
 All leading researchers within their field.
-All are welcome to join!
+We had interesting talks and discussions, within both the theoretical and experimental research fields.
 Download program.
-Participation is open for registration.
-Registration is now closed.

 Workshop June 19th 2018 _ Visit from CSRC (Beijing Computational Research Center) to NTNU